28 Best Things to do on Marco Island Florida

 Hotels on Marco Island

 There are tons of different hotel options.
-But my favorite is the JW Marriott Marico Island Resort and Spa.
-It is the crown jewel of the island followed closely by the Marco Beach Ocean Resort.
+But my favorite is the JW Marriott Marco Island Resort and Spa.
+It is the crown jewel of the island, followed closely by the Marco Beach Ocean Resort.
 They both take prime real estate right on the beach.
 The hotels are five stars and deliver on their services.

-Just north or Marco Islands, in Naples the Bellasera Resort is also amazing.
+Just north of Marco Island, in Naples, the Bellasera Resort is also amazing.
 EpicureanTravelBlog shares why it’s a great destination: Bellasera Resort in Naples Florida

 Visiting Marco Island is like visiting a tropical paradise without needing a passport.
+The Gulf of Coast is stunning.
 I’ve spent a couple of weeks down there now, and I’m amazed at all the fun things I keep finding.
 Whether you plan to have a fast and fun trip or want to go down to relax, Marco Island has it all.